 We are keen to ensure that the NDIS is successfully implemented.
-The issues raised and examples set out in this submission are provided as constructive suggestions and to highlight areas where improvements to the Scheme need to be made in NSW.
+The issues raised and examples set out in this submission are provided as constructive suggestions and to highlight areas where improvements need to be made to the provision of assistive technology under the Scheme.